COVID-19: Managing the COVID-19 pandemic in care homes for older people

-This document is written with two audiences in mind.
-Firstly, care home staff, many of whom feel isolated and exposed as part of the COVID-19 pandemic.
-Secondly, NHS staff who plan for, work with and support care home staff, many of whom are trying to develop standardised approaches to care home residents in light of the pandemic.
+This document is written with two main audiences in mind: firstly, care home staff, many of whom feel isolated and exposed as a result of the COVID-19 pandemic; secondly, NHS and social services staff who plan for, work with and support care home staff, many of whom are trying to develop standardised approaches to care home residents in light of the pandemic.
 The document is not aimed at, but may be useful for, residents and relatives who want to understand what to expect from their care home and healthcare providers.

 Identifying residents who may have COVID-19 and how to respond

-Public Health England have suggested that COVID-19 should be suspected in any resident with a persistent cough (with or without sputum), nasal discharge or congestion, hoarseness, sore throat, wheezing, sneezing, loss of sense of smell or taste, or high temperature (at least 37.8°C).5 However, COVID-19 in care home residents may commonly present with non-respiratory symptoms in up to 31% of cases.6 These include loss of appetite and reduced oral intake, new onset/worsening confusion or diarrhoea.
+Public Health England have suggested that COVID-19 should be suspected in any resident with a persistent cough (with or without sputum), nasal discharge or congestion, hoarseness, sore throat, wheezing, sneezing, loss of sense of smell or taste, or high temperature (at least 37.8°C).5 However, COVID-19 in care home residents will present with non-respiratory symptoms in up to 31% of cases.6 These include loss of appetite and reduced oral intake, new onset/worsening confusion, or diarrhoea.
 Care home staff, with detailed knowledge of residents, are well-placed to intuitively recognise these subtle signs (‘soft signs’) of deterioration.

-Care home staff – particularly in care homes without nursing – have not, to date, been routinely required to take observations on their residents.
-It is important, in the context of this outbreak, that all care homes have the capability to take a temperature using a tympanic thermometer (inserted into the ear) and have staff trained to be able to do this.
+Care home staff – particularly in care homes without nursing – have not, to date, been routinely required to take observations for their residents.
+It is important that, in the context of this outbreak, all care homes have the capability to take a temperature using a medical grade thermometer and have staff trained to be able to do this.
 This is necessary to diagnose the illness and is an absolute requirement.
+The skills and equipment to measure heart rate, blood pressure, new confusion and pulse oximetry are a useful adjunct and care homes should, where possible, ensure that equipment to do so is available and that staff have the relevant competencies.
+Online training is available here.

-As the pandemic progresses, GP and ambulance services may aim to triage residents remotely, based upon the level of carer concern and their vital signs.
-Primary care providers are encouraged to work with care home staff to enable video consultations, in order to inform triage and medical decisions.
 Care homes who do not yet have the capability to measure heart rate, blood pressure, respiratory rate and pulse oximetry should be provided with, or consider buying, equipment (approximate cost £75-100).
 A number of soft signs, observation and reporting tools have been supported by NHS providers.
 The most widely used is the RESTORE21 system, which has been supported by the Patient Safety Collaborative, and employs ‘soft signs’ to identify deterioration, vital sign measurement and the National Early Warning Score (NEWS) to guide response, and the SBAR tool (situation, background, action, recommendation) tool to communicate concerns with external healthcare professionals.
-Care home staff are encouraged to consider how to operationalise this in their unique context and use online training materials to facilitate this.8 There are some areas where RESTORE-2 is not supported and here care homes should liaise with their local NHS providers to consider alternative approaches.
+Care home staff are encouraged to consider how to operationalise RESTORE-2 in their unique context and to use online training materials to facilitate this.8 There are some areas where RESTORE-2 is not supported and here care homes should liaise with their local NHS providers to consider alternative approaches.

 Isolation will pose particular challenges for residents who ‘walk with purpose’ (often called ‘wandering’).
 Care homes should consider what Standard Operating Procedures could enable such residents to be supported if they develop COVID.
 Physical restraint should not be used.
 An antecedent, behaviours, consequences approach9 should be used to understand the behaviour and try to modify it where possible.
-Care homes should be prepared to work with community mental health and dementia teams and such teams should be prepared to prioritise support to care homes who need to isolate a resident ‘walking with purpose’.
-Delirium may contribute to walking behaviour and the BGS guidance on managing delirium in COVID positive patients may prove useful in this regard.10 Please note, that at the time of writing, there is no relaxation of Deprivation of Liberty Safeguards (DoLS) associated with the pandemic and care homes should ensure that they adhere to DoLS guidelines.
+Care homes should be prepared to work with residents’ families, and community mental health and dementia teams.
+Such teams should be prepared to prioritise support to care homes who need to isolate a resident ‘walking with purpose’.
+Delirium may contribute to walking behaviour and the BGS guidance on managing delirium in COVID-19 positive patients may prove useful in this regard.10 Please note, that at the time of writing, there is no relaxation of Deprivation of Liberty Safeguards (DoLS) associated with the pandemic and care homes should ensure that they adhere to DoLS guidelines.
 Useful guidance for supporting those with dementia, or who walk with purpose, during COVID can be found at: www.northerntrust.hscni.net/CLEAR and http://www.yhscn.nhs.uk/mental-health-clinic/Dementia.php.

 Advance care planning and escalation

-Advance care plans should should include decisions about whether hospital transfer would be considered (for oxygen therapy, intravenous fluid and antibiotics) for COVID-related illness.
+Advance care plans should include decisions about whether hospital transfer would be considered (for oxygen therapy, intravenous fluid and antibiotics) for COVID-19-related illness.
 Advance care plans should be shared with the primary care out-of-hours service.

 Decisions about escalation of care to hospital